leffraun/sign-languages-ai/README.md

     > The machine learning model that we are training using the features (input) and labels (answers) to test machine's knowledge on predicting which alphabet is the given picture.

   ### Feature Extraction
+  <p>OpenCv captures the 63 features of the hand and MediaPipe converts the given data into csv which is stored in landmarks.csv</p>

 ## Project Structure
 ```text
 sign-language-ai/